LEAVING SITE

 • are 55 years or older

-• have a previous or existing injury or infection of the nail
+• have a previous or current injury or infection of the nail

 • have athlete’s foot

-• have a weakened immune system due to HIV/AIDS or diabetes, for example.
+• have a weakened immune system (for example, due to HIV/AIDS or diabetes)

 Preview of symptom checker tool Preview of symptom checker tool